 Firetube boilers are compact in construction, cost-effective, and are able to easily meet fluctuating steam demand.

-Some Firetube boilers are also referred to as Scotch Marine Boilers due to their common use on ships in a horizontal configuration.
-They are very durable, easy to service, and work well with consistent and predictable loads.
+Some firetube boilers are also referred to as Scotch Marine Boilers, due to their common use on ships in a horizontal configuration.
+They are very durable, easy to service and work well with consistent and predictable loads.
 Firetube boilers come in 2, 3, and 4 pass configurations, design pressures from 15 psig to 300 psig, capacities up to 2,500 BoHP in a single boiler, and can be used to produce steam or hot water.
 There are also vertical firetube boilers, which have a single pass and reduced capacities, under 150 BoHP.
-And finally, there are firebox boilers which offered reduced capacities, under 150 BoHP, and pressures, 15 psig or less.
+Finally, there are firebox boilers that offer reduced capacities, under 150 BoHP and pressures of 15 psig or less.

-There are two basic firetube design designs: “wetback” and “dryback”.
-The wetback design has a water cooled rear face of the combustion chamber heating surface.
-This provides great heat transfer to the water and less stress on the rear tube sheets prolonging the boiler life.
+There are two basic firetube designs: “wetback” and “dryback.”
+The wetback design has a water-cooled, rear face of the combustion chamber heating surface.
+This provides great heat transfer to the water and less stress on the rear tube sheets, prolonging the boiler life.
 The benefits of the wetback design are higher efficiency, lower maintenance costs, and longer life expectancy.
-The dryback design has as an open box rear combustion area, backed or surrounded by refractory.
-This provides a more simplistic design that has easier to service.
-The benefits of the dry back design are lower first cost, and ease of service.
+The dryback design has an open box rear combustion area, backed or surrounded by refractory.
+This provides a more simplistic design that is easier to service.
+The benefits of the dryback design are lower first cost and ease of service.
 Learn more about how wetback and dryback boilers compare.

 Lathrop Trotter partners with Superior Boiler Works to offer their full line of firetube boilers.